Philippa Spurway Interior Architect

 Damaged Knees

-While in London over the winter I stupidly damaged both of my knees after doing my usual habit of overdoing whatever exercise I am doing.
+While in London over the winter, I unfortunately damaged both of my knees after falling into my usual habit of overdoing whatever exercise I'm doing at the time.

-Doctors don't know exactly what is wrong and I have been told to completely rest my knees, which is not in my nature to do, but if I want to get better I will have to do as they say.
+Doctors don't know exactly what is wrong yet, but I've been told to completely rest my knees.
+If I want to recover, I'll have to follow their advice.

-No more work can be done in Montenegro now for many months because I will not be able to get out there as I cannot walk properly.
+As a result, no more work can be done in Montenegro for many months, as I won't be able to travel there as I simply can't walk properly.

 Pool Walls

-Rok and his son John have installed the frames that are needed to create the concrete side walls of the pool.
+Rok and his son John have installed the frames needed to create the concrete side walls of the pool.

 F7827C2C-8DB2-4D8B-BC19-3706A18495A7_1_105_c